Iraneus/betamedneed/_services/equipment.md

 ![Medical Equipment](/images/illustrations/medical-products.webp)

-You can Pay Now or Pay Later with MedNeed Credit.
+You can Pay Now or Pay Later with MedNeed Credit or get more financing from curated financiers.

 You can pay with the MedNeed Card and use MedNeed Coupon if available.